jamal-chukwuka/portfolio-site/README.md

 ## Features

 - Modular, reusable React components.
-- Clean and modern UI inspired by [briceclain.com](https://briceclain.com/en/).
+- Clean and modern UI.
 - Ready to scale with routing, animations, or backend integration.
 - Upcoming: Toggle between React and Angular versions.
 - Upcoming: Inline display of source code for each section (like exposed brick).